-The existing building structure may be demolished to facilitate ease of access to perform certain portions of this RIWP.
+The existing building structure will not be demolished at the time of this investigation.
+An estimated schedule for demolition may start in early 2025.
 All demolition activities shall be performed in accordance with Federal, State, and local procedures and regulations.
+Air monitoring will be conducted during the demolition in accordance with Appendix B Community Air Moniotirng Plan in this work plan.